Pakistan disappointed over US report on terrorism

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Islamabad on Tuesday sent a crystal-clear reminder to the United States, saying that Pakistan’s efforts in the international struggle against terrorism has resulted in the elimination of al-Qaeda from this region, but has also made the world a safer place.
+ISLAMABAD: Islamabad sent a crystal clear reminder to the United States, saying that it is because of Pakistan’s efforts in the international struggle against terrorism, that has resulted in the elimination of al-Qaeda from this region, but has also made the world a safer place.
+A statement from the Foreign Office was expressing its ‘disappointment’ with assertions made in the US Department of State’s Country Report on Terrorism 2018, concerning its counter-terrorism efforts.

+Pakistan says that any insinuation to the contrary is unwarranted and is inconsistent with the positive trajectory of the bilateral relations.

 This uncalled for US statement comes at a time when Washington is working together with Islamabad to bring the Afghan Taliban to the negotiating table to work out a future workable roadmap for a peaceful future.